oplS17projects/Simple-Task-Manager/README.md

 We have divided our goals for this program into core objectives and stretch goals.
 # Core
 Basic Task management system
-- task object
+-task object
-  - priority
-  - deadline
+-priority
+-deadline
-  - expected duration (total)
+-expected duration (total)
-  - expected time remaining
+-expected time remaining
-- basic interface (GUI/REPL)
+-basic interface (GUI/REPL)
-- auto-gen daily TODO list
+-auto-gen daily TODO list
-- server for cross device syncing
+-server for cross device syncing

 # Stretch
-- better features for multi-user systems
+-better features for multi-user systems
-  - group tasks
+ -group tasks
-    - shared task ownership
+  -shared task ownership
-    - some way to check status of other people's tasks
+  -some way to check status of other people's tasks
-    - some way to set someone else's task as 'blocking' one of your tasks
-    - create/assign tasks for other people
+  -some way to set someone else's task as 'blocking' one of your tasks -create/assign tasks for other people
-  - sub tasks
+  -sub tasks
-  - ordered and unordered
+  -ordered and unordered
-- daily to-do options
+-daily to-do options
-  - based on day of the week
+ -based on day of the week
-  - skip a task for today and get a new one
+ -skip a task for today and get a new one
-  - get tasks from different 'categories' on different days (i.e. don't get work tasks on the weekend)
+ -get tasks from different 'categories' on different days (i.e. don't get work tasks on the weekend)
-- additional task options
+-additional task options
-  - put a task on hold (set period of time or indefinitely)
+ -put a task on hold (set period of time or indefinitely)
-  - time slice options (good for large tasks)
+ -time slice options (good for large tasks)
-  - ongoing tasks with no real time estimate
+ -ongoing tasks with no real time estimate
-  - only one sub-task per day option
+ -only one sub-task per day option
-- automatically increase priority of tasks that are due soon or overdue
+-automatically increase priority of tasks that are due soon or overdue
-  - some options/hardcoded control on maximum amount to increase by
+ -some options/hardcoded control on maximum amount to increase by
-- 'flexible' option that gives a date range instead of a single due date
+-'flexible' option that gives a date range instead of a single due date
-- reminders
-- GUI
+-reminders
+-GUI

 Once we complete our core objectives then we will have completed the core of our project, however there are many additional components that we would like to implement.
 How many of these are actually implemented will depend on how difficult the core objectives are and how viable each stretch objective is.